 When a child or a senior citizen is the victim of a slip-and-fall accident, the repercussions can be serious.
 When a child slips and falls, he or she may suffer lifelong consequences that permanently alter the course of his or her life.

-Elderly people are fragile, and even a small accident can leave an older adult with broken bones, a traumatic brain injury, or a spinal cord injury.
+In a slip-and-fall accident, the elderly may be more susceptible to serious injuries including traumatic brain injuries, spinal cord injuries, and broken bones.
 When a senior citizen breaks a hip in a fall, he or she may quickly deteriorate and experience greatly reduced functional capacity.
 This may force an older person to move into a nursing home or assisted living facility prematurely, and in some cases, the ramifications of the injury will greatly shorten the victim’s life.

 To prevail in a slip-and-fall claim, the risk must have been reasonably foreseeable.
 This includes hazards that the property owner knew or should have known existed on their property.